friemen/reactnet/README.md

                         result (apply f vs)]
                     {:output-rvts (rn/broadcast-value result output-reactives)}))))
 ```

+The function above returns a new link, that applies a function f to
+values found in input reactives.
+The result of the function
+application is returned as value of the output reactives.
+This is - in
+essence - already a *function lifting* implementation.
+It takes an
+ordinary function and lifts it to work on reactives instead of plain
+values.

 Here's a second example, showing how a subscription to a single
 reactive is implemented.
 The function f is applied to the first value